Looony-Labs/ml-experiments/Lora/README.md

 - 1 RTX 4090 24GB was used for the experiments
 - Note that process was restarted before each fine-tuning within each notebook to reset memory.
 - Lora Instruction fine tuned models using unsloth have been pushed to hf for further experimentation.

+## Results Comparison

+- Unsloth optimizations result in better loss curve than both transformers and normal unsloth
+- Unsloth is almost 2X faster than transformers in these tests!!
+- Unsloth is using less VRAM than transformers, difference is more during instruction finetuning
+- It is amazing that with just 10 minutes of training, model learns to answer (somewhat) in a new language!

 ### Continued Pre-training Results